 Model Selection class

-The model selection is used to find a neural network topology that minimizes error for new data.
+Model selection is used to find a neural network topology that minimizes error on new data.
 Two ways to obtain an optimal topology are neuron selection and input selection.

-Neuron selection algorithms aim to get the optimal number of neurons in the neural network’s hidden perceptron layer, while input selection algorithms are responsible for finding the optimal subset of inputs.
+Neuron selection algorithms aim to determine the optimal number of neurons in the neural network’s hidden perceptron layer, while input selection algorithms aim to determine the optimal subset of inputs.

 As we did in previous sections, we will continue working with the iris data set, which can be downloaded from the DataSet class chapter.
 Before continuing, it is advisable to read the previous chapter on the TrainingStrategy class.